 - Written contract with all clients

-This year, the CMRAO is planning to conduct 12 proactive inspections of condominium management provider businesses and condominium managers.
+This year, the CMRAO is planning to conduct 30 proactive inspections of condominium management provider businesses.
 The approach to these inspections has been informed by consultations with the CMRAO Advisory Committee.

 The CMRAO will perform inspections on a range of small, medium, and large provider businesses from different areas of the province.
-Some licensees will be selected for inspection at random, although others may be selected based on their previous history of compliance.
+Some licensees will be selected for inspection at random, although others may be selected based on other factors.

 Although the Registrar of the CMRAO reserves the right to take regulatory action in relation to an inspection, the purpose of proactive inspections is to review a licensee’s businesses practice and to ensure compliance with the governing legislation.
 At the end of the inspection, the licensee will receive a report that notes areas for improvement.
 Follow-up reviews will be conducted as appropriate.